SEBK4C/MakeLlamafile/BREW_INSTALLATION_STEPS.md

 When you run these commands, Homebrew performs the following steps:

 1. **Tap Repository Cloning**:
-   - Clones `https://github.com/sebk4c/homebrew-makelamafile` to your local Homebrew taps directory
+   - Clones `https://github.com/sebk4c/homebrew-makellamafile` to your local Homebrew taps directory
    - This repository must exist on GitHub with proper formula files

 2. **Formula Parsing**:
-   - Reads the Ruby formula file for `makelamafile`
+   - Reads the Ruby formula file for `makellamafile`
    - Analyzes dependencies and installation requirements

 3. **Dependency Installation**: